Does your pup need a new toy? Here’s our guide to the best dog toys, along with tips to help you choose for your pet.

 Even so, you should always supervise your dog with a Nylabone.
 If you have a power chewer that does manage to break a piece off, this could present a serious choking hazard.
 Also, if your dog is visibly damaging the bone in terms of chipping, replace it with a new one.

 Note: The toughest Nylabone versions are not recommended for young dogs that still have their puppy teeth.
 There are puppy-specific versions that may be a better choice for them.

 The Monster K9 Chew Toy is another option for aggressive chewers.
-It’s made from industrial-strength rubber, making it one of the toughest dog toys on the market.
+It’s made from industrial-strength rubber material, making it one of the toughest dog toys on the market.

 Unlike the Nylabone chew, the Monster K9 can be used for fetch or tug-of-war.
 This makes it a more versatile option, especially for human-dog playtime.

 The ultra durable design means its heavy and doesn’t have much bounce though.
-The toy also has no squeaker and isn’t particularly interactive, so, unless your dog is a big chewer, you may want to opt for something more engaging.
+This dog toy also has no squeaker and isn’t particularly interactive, so, unless your dog is a big chewer, you may want to opt for something more engaging.

 While this is one of the more robust dog toys on the market, it still isn’t completely chew-proof, and power chewers could break pieces off if they’re determined enough.
 You shouldn’t leave your dog unsupervised with this if they’re an aggressive chewer.